seanbone/feta2.cuh/README.md

 FETA's ensemble types allow you to treat them as if they were arrays of Eigen objects, but use a GPU-optimised memory layout internally.
+The element access operator, e.g. `mats[is]`, gives you access to a regular Eigen matrix/vector type, just like with an array.

 Here, `::GRef` stands for "global reference", and indicates that the type references data that "lives" in GPU global memory.
 FETA also allows you to easily work with shared memory, which is why